Overview

 Alternatively, one may provide summary statistics of the model posterior (instead of a full posterior itself).
 This is useful when applying the RaCE-NMA methodology to the results of a published paper post-hoc, when only summary statistics are available.
 In this setting, the user must provide two inputs:

-• cov or s: A J×JJ\times J matrix or vector of length JJ, which contain either a covariance matrix of the relative treatment effects or the treatment-specific standard deviations of relative treatment effects.
+• cov or s: A J×JJ\times J covariance matrix of relative treatment effects or a vector of length JJ of treatment-specific standard deviations of relative treatment effects.

 Model hyperparameters